 Whether Disney is open to admitting it or not, it sure looks like they’re coming after Netflix with this new streaming service.
 With the company’s diverse portfolio of content assets that stretches across so many genres, it’s hard to see this idea flopping in the near term – especially with a consumer-friendly introductory price to get users in the door.

 Any household with young children is likely to give this Disney+ offering a long look, and I suspect that families may attempt to give that $12.99 bundle with Hulu and ESPN+ a trial run as a bargain monthly home entertainment bill.

 It’s hard to not recommend at least checking this product out for $6.99 to see if it is something your household enjoys.
-Check it out on November 12 and let us know what you think!
+And if you do check it out, let us know what you think in the comments below!